mikera/doctest/docs/cad/017_peerops/README.md

 ## Overview

-Operating a Peer is an important responsibility in the Convex Network.
+Operating a peer is an important responsibility in the Convex Network.

-Anyone can run a Peer, and they are responsible for maintaining the Consensus of the Network.
-However, most users of the Convex Network do not need to run a Peers - they connect to Peers via Clients of the network that submit Transactions and query information on their Behalf
+Anyone can run a peer, and they are responsible for maintaining the Consensus of the Network.

+Most users of the Convex Network do not need to run a peer - they connect to peers via clients software that submits transactions and queries information on their behalf.

-This document primarily contains recommendations for Peer Operators
+This document primarily contains recommendations for peer operators

 ## Requirements